gitpod-io/gitpod/test/README.md

 You may want to run tests to assert whether a Gitpod installation is successfully integrated.

+> Use a preview environment with a large VM to run the tests.
+The tests run in parallel and can consume a large amount of recources.
+Create one as follows:
+> `TF_VAR_with_large_vm=true leeway run dev:preview`

 ### Go test

 This is best for when you're actively developing Gitpod.